 • Universal acceptance: All banks and every payment service provider (PSPs) are now obliged to support SEPA Instant, promoting widespread accessibility and adoption.

-Swan's upcoming feature, IBAN verification, will add an extra level of security.
+Swan's new feature, Verification of Payee (VoP), adds an extra level of security.
 When you’re sending money to someone for the first time, it’s normal to be nervous about whether you’ve entered all the right information with no mistakes.
-With IBAN verification, you can immediately see if the account name and IBAN match.
+With VoP, you can immediately see if the account name and IBAN match.

 How financial institutions are adapting